 Protecting our brand and our customers is our absolute priority, says Skroutz co-founder Mr. Augustidis.
 "While we recognize the complexity of the problem, Meta's continued inaction has left us with no choice but to take legal action to ensure our users' trust and safety, as well as the integrity of our reputation."

 Despite the court order, Skroutz remains vigilant as trademark abuse and similar practices continue to appear on META's social media platforms, affecting other businesses as well.
-The company collects daily to demonstrate that the problem is of such a magnitude as to require immediate substantive action by Meta.
+The company collects data every day to prove that the problem is big enough to warrant immediate action by Meta.

 Skroutz remains committed to protecting its customers, partners and reputation and will continue to take legal action to put an end to this phenomenon as soon as possible."